enee351/enee351.github.io/index.md

 *	Homework and programming assignments will be published on [this webpage](http://enee351.github.io/homeworks/), but should be submitted through [Canvas](https://umd.instructure.com/login).
 No late submissions will be accepted.
 *	Read and strictly adhere to [academic integrity](http://www.faculty.umd.edu/teach/integrity.html).
 *	Discussions will be managed on [Canvas](https://umd.instructure.com/login).
 Please do use the discussions on Canvas and do not email the instructor or the TA individually with course-related questions.
-*	Course prerequisites: ENEE150 or CMSC132 (the course will have a significant programming component).
+*	Course prerequisites: ENEE150/CMSC132 and ENEE244 (the course will have a significant programming component).